ian-whitestone/ian-whitestone.github.io/_posts/2020-05-23-tracking-state-with-type-2s.md

 Using these snapshots, one could leverage them as an input source for building a Type 2 dimension.
 However, given the fixed schedule nature of the data extraction system, it is possible that you will miss updates happening between one extract and the next.

+If you are leveraging dbt for your data modelling, and are comfortable with only capturing events whenever snapshots are taken and your dbt job runs, you can leverage their nice [built-in solution](https://docs.getdbt.com/docs/building-a-dbt-project/snapshots/) for building Type 2's from snapshots!

 ## Add database event logging

 Another alternative is to add a new event log.
 Each newly created or update record is stored in this log.
 At Shopify, we rely heavily on [Kafka](https://kafka.apache.org/intro) as a pipeline for transferring real time data between our applications and data land, which makes it an ideal candidate for implementing such a log.